Largest public library in a mall to open at VivoCity on Jan 12

 NLB said it will work with partners to run programmes related to science, technology, engineering, the arts and mathematics on a monthly basis.

-To provide a more immersive storytelling experience, space has been carved out for projecting videos on all four walls of the room, using light and sound effects.
+To provide a more immersive storytelling experience, space has been carved out for projecting videos on all three walls of the room, using light and sound effects.

 SECTION FOR ADULTS COMES WITH DIGITAL FOCUS